TripBuzz found 50 things to do with kids in or near Port Aransas, Texas, including 25 fun activities for kids in nearby cities like Corpus Christi.

-From Port Aransas Beach to The University of Texas Marine Science Institute, the Port Aransas area offers 28 different types of family activities, including: Beaches, Dolphin Tours, Fishing and Other Adventures.
+From Port Aransas Beach to The University of Texas Marine Science Institute, the Port Aransas area offers 31 different types of family activities, including: Fishing, Beaches, Nature & Wildlife Areas and Piers & Boardwalks.

 Port Aransas, TX